-All this while I have been thinking of how a three course meal is possible in a busy life.
+All this while I have been thinking of how a three course meal is possible in a life that allows only one pot meals most of the times.
 If you have been watching my blog I did the post a balanced three course meal and was wondering how it can fit into a life like ours.
 Currently it is one pot meals mostly as I rarely get enough time to cook.

 Also, according to Ayurveda, too many food groups should not be grouped together for a single meal.
 Like milk should not be paired with spicy savory and tart foods and with non vegetarian foods.
 It is called vipareet aahar and those food groups should be avoided together.

 At the same time some fruits are considered okay with meals, like mangoes, but that too is not good if taken with a heavy meal.

 Cooked fruits are okay with meals but they loose some of their goodness while being cooked.
 A small serving of cooked fruits as a dessert can be a wise choice though.

 Even raw salads using cucumbers and other veggies are not a good idea with meals.
 Raw salads can make a meal by themselves or may be a between the meals snack.

 All said and done, we choose according to what suits our individual taste and constitution.
 Eating local and seasonal food gives great opportunities to follow beneficial combinations of food groups.

 Now to the recipe of barley in pasta sauce and corn mung cutlets, and a wee dessert that rounds up a meal.
 A meal in 30 minutes or less.